Ananya273/Deep-Learning-Approach-to-Predict-Emoticons-in-Tweets/README.md

-# Emoticon prediction in tweets with Bidirectional LSTM
+# Emoticon prediction in twitter with Bidirectional LSTM
 This project aims to predict the emoticon a user would use for a tweet.
 We study the sentiment of a sentence and do a multi class classification to assign it an emoticon.

 **Datasets-**